 British Values

-The DfE states that “we need to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+“We need to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+DFE.

-Through our curriculum and the routines of our daily school lives we strive to help children to become knowledgeable and understanding citizen who can contribute positively to building a better Britain for the future.
+Through our curriculum and the routines of our daily school lives we strive to help children to become knowledgeable and understanding citizens who contribute positively to building a better Britain for the future.
 Pupils in Year 1 and Year 2 use Picture News, an age-appropriate current affairs news programme on a weekly basis.
-This addresses current issues on a national or global context and are always explicitly linked to specific British Values.
+This addresses current issues on a national or global context and are always explicitly linked to specific British Values., and protected characteristics.
 They are encouraged to discuss and reflect on these issues and form their own ideas and opinions.
 In addition to this, Year 2 pupils also access daily 'Newsround' where they are able to further enhance their understanding of current issues, many of which link to British Values.

 We specifically address the fundamental British values in the following ways: